Oxford Book of Modern Verse 1892–1935: Reception

-Critics noted many idiosyncracies in Yeats's editorial choices, such as the exclusion of Wilfred Owen, the editing of The Ballad of Reading Gaol, the over-representation of Gogarty, and the exclusion of "The Love Song of J. Alfred Prufrock" and "The Waste Land".
-W.H.
-Auden called the anthology "the most deplorable volume ever issued" under the imprint of the Clarendon Press.
+Critics noted many idiosyncrasies in Yeats's editorial choices, such as the exclusion of Wilfred Owen, the editing of The Ballad of Reading Gaol, the over-representation of Gogarty, and the exclusion of "The Love Song of J. Alfred Prufrock" and The Waste Land.
+W. H. Auden called the anthology "the most deplorable volume ever issued" under the imprint of the Clarendon Press.
 The Spectator wrote that it was neither authoritative not definitive and should have been called "Mr Yeats's Book of Modern Verse".

 In a largely critical review of the anthology, Robert Hillyer in The Atlantic suggested that "The selections and omissions are as capricious as the Introduction".
 Hillyer wrote that Yeats had over-represented "the school of Eliot, the school of Edith Sitwell, and the school of Pound" because, while he did not like them, he was afraid of them.
 Hillyer also suggested that Yeats's own poetic convictions were absent: "Forty-five pages of introduction and over four hundred pages of text fail to record the taste or convictions of one of the best of our modern poets, the man who was awarded the Nobel Prize while Thomas Hardy was still living."

-The Times Literary Supplement, on the other hand, reviewed it favourably, while in Ireland, in reviews for two journals, J.J.
-Hogan commended Yeats's negative attitude towards modernism.
+The Times Literary Supplement, on the other hand, reviewed it favourably, while in Ireland, in reviews for two journals, J. J. Hogan commended Yeats's negative attitude towards modernism.

 The anthology became an instant bestseller, selling 15,000 copies in three months, and was reprinted many times.

 More recently the anthology has been seen as giving "a sense of what poetry was actually like in the 1920s and 1930s, when modernism was still just one of a number of poetic possibilities".
 It has been argued that it offers "the same essentially neo-Romantic critique of modernity that can be found in Yeats's own poems" and responds to the modernist poets inspired by Eliot and Pound "with a more idiosyncratic version of what it meant to be modern".
-It has been compared, both favourably and unfavourably, with the Faber Book of Modern Verse, published the same year.
+It has been compared, both favourably and unfavourably, with the Faber Book of Modern Verse, published in the same year.